 At Mile Oak Primary School, we endeavour to meet the needs of the whole child.
 We recognise that this can include medical conditions that impact on a child's ability to manage their toileting needs independently.
-Any medical conditions of this nature should be discussed with your child's class teacher as soon as possible, and on receipt of official documentation from your healthcare professional/s, an individual Intimate Care Plan can be implemented.
+Any medical conditions of this nature should be discussed with your child's class teacher as soon as possible, and on receipt of official documentation from your healthcare professional/s, an Individual Health Care Plan and/ or Intimate Care Plan can be implemented.